 Federal student loans provide for full deferment during the in-school and grace periods.
 An immediate repayment is an option on federal parent loans.
 There are no prepayment penalties on federal and private student loans, so nothing stops a borrower from making interest-only or fixed payments on unsubsidized loans that don’t offer these options.

 About four-fifths of all student loans are unsubsidized.

 Eligibility for an unsubsidized student loan does not depend on financial need.
 More students will qualify for an unsubsidized student loan than for a subsidized student loan.
 Everybody, including wealthy students, may qualify for an unsubsidized student loan.

 The borrower must be enrolled at least half-time as a regular student in a degree or certificate program at a college or university that is eligible for federal student aid.
 Some private student loans will lend to continuing education students who are enrolled less than half-time.
 For federal student loans and most private student loans, repayment begins six months after the borrower graduates or drops below half-time enrollment.

 Eligible students must have a high school diploma, GED or the equivalent.

-The student must be in good academic standing with at least a 2.0 grade point average (GPA) on a 4.0 scale and making progress toward a degree that is consistent with graduating within 150% of the normal timeframe.
+The student must be in good academic standing with at least a 2.0-grade point average (GPA) on a 4.0 scale and make progress toward a degree that is consistent with graduating within 150% of the normal timeframe.

 Loan Limits on Unsubsidized Student Loans

-Unsubsidized loans generally allow higher loan limits than on subsidized loans, letting students borrow more money.
+Unsubsidized loans generally allow higher loan limits than subsidized loans, letting students borrow more money.